dalequark/daleonai/_posts/2020-10-19-a-beginners-guide-to-painless-ml-on-google-cloud.md

 layout: post
 title: A Beginner's Guide to Painless ML on Google Cloud
 date: 2020-10-19T18:23:26.191Z
-description: "My favorite Google Cloud tools that make it easy for developers to use ML. "
+description: "A roundup of my favorite Google Cloud tools that make it easy for developers to use ML. "
 feature_image: /images/painless-ai-on-google-cloud.png
 thumbnail_image: /images/painless-ai-on-google-cloud-1-.png
 tags: